bt-backend/django-pagination/README.md

 from .models import <your_model Class>
 from django.core.paginator import Paginator

+- news.html (context_processors.py or you can add this to views.py also)

 def <your function>:
   # PAGINATOR code from here
   # ('-date') reversed your date and list from latest date where 'date' is your model fild name.